 Think about it this way.
 Motion control shoes provide support almost everywhere on the shoe—from the heel to the midsole.
 By contrast, stability shoes only have support in the midsole and maybe feature a few other support systems.
 You will have more flexibility with stability shoes.

 How Much Do Different Running Shoes Matter?

 In recent years, research has shown that shoes aren’t quite as important as people used to think.
 While it’s still important to purchase a shoe that fits your foot, the marketing of running shoes doesn’t always align with the science.

 In other words, comfort has much more to do with how you choose the right types of shoes compared to choosing a shoe for injury prevention.
-While it’s always helpful to get the advice of someone who works at a running store or a podiatrist, the person who knows your feet best is you, and you’re ultimately going to know what shoes are best for you.
+It’s always helpful to get the advice of someone who works at a running store or a podiatrist.
+But the person who knows your feet best is you.
+Ultimately, you’re going to know what shoes work best with your feet and stride.